Boundary Stones

 November 1, 2023: Washington Wizards debut uniforms based on the boundary stones.

-May 31, 2020: Michael Wardian completed the only known single outing run of the boundary stones.
+May 31, 2020: Michael Wardian completes the only known single outing run of the boundary stones.

 Apr.
 25, 2020: Cancellation of annual boundary stone ride (see cue sheet).